renebaumann3000/gist_project/README.md

 ### Security and Privacy:

 User authentication ensures secure access to profile and blog management features.
 Users can log out to secure their sessions.
+Author profiles are only for registred users visiable.

 ### Public Accessibility: